 CBS All Access, we hardly knew ye.
-The streaming service launched a little over six years ago, but now it is morphing into a new and much bigger competitor to Netflix, Disney Plus, HBO Max, Peacock, and others.
-The service is now called Paramount Plus (branded as “Paramount +”), and it’s aiming to use the huge content library of Paramount Pictures and ViacomCBS’s TV properties to its advantage.
+The streaming service launched a little over six years ago, but it has morphed into a new and more significant competitor to Netflix, Disney Plus, HBO Max, Peacock, and others.
+The service is now called Paramount Plus (branded as “Paramount +”), and it’s aiming to use the vast content library of Paramount Pictures and ViacomCBS’s TV properties to its advantage.

 Read more: Best video streaming services

-As you will see, the change in name will be more than just cosmetic.
-Paramount Plus has major plans to offer tons of new and exclusive content.
+As you will see, the name change will be more than just cosmetic.
+Paramount Plus has significant plans to offer tons of new and exclusive content.
 A lot of them will be revivals or spin-offs of its most famous properties.
-It will also offer something for film fans who don’t want to go back to movie theaters immediately.
+It will also provide something for film fans who don’t want to go back to movie theaters immediately.

 If you want to jump in head first, you can sign up for a free 7-day trial.